 Fill the tub with hot water so that the water level is at least 2-inches above the highest jets.

-Add two tablespoons Cascade powdered dishwashing detergent OR 2 cups of vinegar.
+Add two cups Cascade Complete powdered dishwashing detergent OR 2 cups of vinegar.
 Your choice, however, I much prefer Cascade for my tub.